-The 5 Premium Rooms are all equally gorgeous, each with their own private balcony or terrace looking out onto the spectacular Atlas Mountains.
+The 6 Premium Rooms are all equally gorgeous, each with their own private balcony or terrace looking out onto the spectacular Atlas Mountains.
 On a mezzanine level, the black-and-white tiled Moroccan bath and shower are big enough for 2 (and there’s a separate loo).
 Follow the private stairway with bamboo bannister to find the communal rooftop terrace or pool area.
-The Standard Room is much the same as the Premium Rooms, the main difference being that it doesn’t have any private outdoor space.
 Honeymooners might want to splash out on the one and only Junior Suite: it’s an entire first floor of loveliness, completely independent from the rest of the house with its own large lounge area and 2 private terraces.

 Domaine Malika’s dedication to local produce and home cooking really shines through at breakfast.
 Sure, you have freshly baked pastries and bread, eggs however you want them and freshly squeezed orange juice…but the jams!
 Wonderful concoctions made on site from the garden’s organic bounty include green tomato, apricot and almond, prickly pear, grape and apple, and grapefruit and peach.